walthercantu/walthercantu/README.md

 ### Howdy 👋

-I'm Walther Cantu and I'm currently in the market for next gig.
+I'm Walther Cantu, and I'm currently in the market for my next gig.

-- 💡 **Insterests:** DevOps, SRE, Systems Engineering
+- 💡 **Interests:** DevOps, SRE, Systems Engineering
-- 🌱 **Learning:** Golang
 - 👯 **Collaborate:** Do you need something documented?
 Let's talk
 - 📫 **Connect:** <a href="https://www.linkedin.com/in/walthercantu">LinkedIn</a>
-- ⚡ **Hobbies:** Coffee roasting, Classic cocktails, <a href="https://podcasts.apple.com/us/podcast/barbatus-catholic-podcast/id1549746278">Podcasting</a>
+- ⚡ **Hobbies:** Reading, Writing, and Coffee roasting